Ralph Breaks the Internet

 The movie is rich with powerful supporting imagery, cogent conspiratorial information, and damning C-Span congressional footage.

 A vital if less than objective slice of film journalism on the U.S.'s troubled history in the Third World.

 Director Nicolas Rossier gives significant time to the disloyal opposition.

 Although the film presents the complicated story in sometimes confusing fashion, it ultimately provides a highly informational account of the events leading up to the separate coups.

-Audience Reviews for Aristide and the Endless Revolution
+There are no featured reviews for Aristide and the Endless Revolution at this time.